microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/WebAPIService/README.md

 ### EntityReference

-An the [EntityReference class](EntityReference.cs) represents a reference to a record in a Dataverse table.
+The [EntityReference class](EntityReference.cs) represents a reference to a record in a Dataverse table.
 In OData resources are identified by a URL. `EntityReference` provides methods to make it easier create and access properties of Urls.

 #### EntityReference Constructors